 In some cases, it may not be possible to connect your lamp to your university network.
 Some potential workarounds include setting the lamp up using a bridge, utilizing your own router for the shared network, connecting to a guest network, or connecting your Filimin to a Wi-Fi hotspot instead.

 If you are concerned about bandwidth and data usage from Friendship Lamps when using a mobile hotspot, don't worry!
 They use very little.
-In one month, one Friendship Lamp touched 18x/day will have used the equivalent of less than 20 seconds of a high-definition video on YouTube.
+In one month, one Friendship Lamp touched 18 times a day will have used the equivalent of less than 20 seconds of a high-definition video on YouTube.

 Still having trouble?
 Please contact us and we will be happy to help!

-Tags: University, Dorms, College, Blue, Captive, Portal, MAC
+Tags: University, Dorm, College, Blue, Shared, School, Captive, Portal, MAC